 3. As many as 15% have no signs or symptoms of illness (asymptomatic)

 4. At the New York City hospital, however, a third (32%) of the patients required oxygen therapy, half of whom also needed ventilator.

 1. Concomitant infection by other viruses only occurred in 8% of USA patients compared to much higher occurrence reported in earlier reports from medical centres elsewhere.

 2. Those with underlying medical conditions (co-morbidities), like in adults, are at increased risk of severe illness. from the disease.
-Obesity has emerged as an important co-morbidity and was seen in 60% of the children characterized as having severe disease requiring intensive care and even ventilator to help them breathe.
+Obesity has emerged as an important co-morbidity and was seen in 60% of the children characterized as having severe disease requiring intensive care and even a ventilator to help them breathe.
 Also, children with intellectual and developmental disabilities may be similarly affected.

 C. Transmission of the virus among them

 1. Children appear less likely to get the disease compared to adults (less than 7.0 % of reported cases) and generally have a less serious illness (less than 0.1% of COVID-19-related deaths).

 2. The majority of infected children were infected by a family member.
 Half(52%) of the children at the New York hospital had known household contact with an adult with symptoms compatible with COVID-19.

 3. Students are not as likely to transmit the virus to other students compared to household contacts.